 Music is beneficial for mental health and can improve mental functioning and cognition in the following ways:

-- It helps with development of the brain, especially in the case of children
+- It helps with the development of the brain, especially in the case of children.

-- It supports verbal and non-verbal form of communication
+- It supports verbal and non-verbal forms of communication.

 Most of these beneficial effects are most prominent in babies and children.
-In fact, babies as young as five months are known to respond better to music than normal speech; to melody more than the lyrics.
-The sounds and varying pitches help babies understand the tone of all that is said and react better.
+Babies as young as five months are known to respond better to music than normal speech; and to melody more than lyrics.
+The sounds and pitches help babies understand the tone and react better.

 Does easy listening music provide any physical benefits?

 Music goes beyond mental health benefits to provide physical relief as well as improvements in physical functioning.
 It is believed to affect an individual physically through the following mechanisms:

 - Improved motor function

 - Regulate heart and breathing rate thereby maintaining blood pressure

 - Better physical independence